ConPaaS-team/conpaas/docs/userguide.rst

 ------------------
 start service_id - prompts the user to specify a mode (’real’ or ’demo’) and type (’batch’, ’online’ or ’workflow’) for the service.
-Starts the service under the selected context and intializes all the internal data structures for running the service.
+Starts the service under the selected context and initializes all the internal data structures for running the service.

 ``stop service_id``: stops and releases all running VMs that exist in the pool